 The Electoral Area C (South Shuswap) Governance Study Interim Report provides a comprehensive view of the overview content.

-Below are documents relating to the Sorrento-Blind Bay Incorporation Study which began in 2019 and is scheduled to be completed by the end of 2021.
+Below are documents relating to the Sorrento-Blind Bay Incorporation Study which began in 2019.

 Below is a series of documents relating to Governance Study Committee Meetings in 2016 and 2017.
 Here are the Committee Terms of Reference.
 All meetings were open to the public.